YangZhou1997/YangZhou1997.github.io/index.md

 * UC Davis has a great location: 20min drive from Sacramento (capital of California) and 1.5h from Silicon Valley (Google, Meta, Amazon).
 * Perhaps more importantly, it is a 50min drive from the famous Napa Valley (wine) and 2h from the great Lake Tahoe (skiing and more!). -->

-I was a PostDoc at UC Berkeley advised by [Ion Stoica](https://people.eecs.berkeley.edu/~istoica/) during 2024-2025.
+I was a PostDoc at UC Berkeley during 2024-2025, advised by [Ion Stoica](https://people.eecs.berkeley.edu/~istoica/) on GPU communication.
-I finished my PhD in Computer Science at Harvard University in 2024, advised by [Minlan Yu](http://minlanyu.seas.harvard.edu/) and [James Mickens](https://mickens.seas.harvard.edu/).
+I finished my PhD in Computer Science at Harvard University in 2024, advised by [Minlan Yu](http://minlanyu.seas.harvard.edu/) and [James Mickens](https://mickens.seas.harvard.edu/) on network-application co-design.
 I received my B.S. in Computer Science at Peking University in 2018, advised by [Tong Yang](https://yangtonghome.github.io/) on probabilistic data structures and streaming algorithms.
 I was supported by a Google PhD Fellowship in Systems and Networking (see my [app materials](./materials/google_fellowship_cv_rs.pdf)).